Flatout007/algo_problems/Algorithmic_techniques/Properties_of_Recursion.md

 :heavy_check_mark: We mandatorily need to have a base condition, which tells the system to stop the recursion

-_Example of using recursion to search for a node in a binary tree using Psudocode_
+_Example of using recursion to search for a node in a binary tree using pseudocode_

 ```cs
 search(root, value_to_find)